Robert J. Adams & Associates

 A Chapter 13 allows you a reasonable method of repaying your debts including cars, taxes, tickets, etc. The time period can be as long as 60 months, and the plan often reduces the payment to other debts.

-Either a Chapter 7 or a Chapter 13 can be filed quickly and before the bank gives your money to the creditor and stops the GARNISHMENT for once and for all.
+Either a Chapter 7 or a Chapter 13 can be filed quickly and before the bank gives your money to the creditor and stops the garnishment for once and for all.
 Sometimes we can file immediately while you are still in our office.
+Speak to a wage garnishment attorney in Chicago, IL to discuss your options.

 Our law firm has helped thousands of good people like you to put an end to collections.